jnalanko/VOMM/README.md

 * `--four-thresholds [float tau1] [float tau2] [float tau3] [float tau4]` Use the context formula with the four thresholds, as described above.

+* `--context-stats` Computes statistics on the contexts, as described above.

 Computing the score of a query